collectiveaccess/ProvidenceDocs/_source/providence/user/reporting/template_unit.rst

 Skipping units
 ---------------

-(From v1.5) You can skip records selected by unit tags using the ``skipIfExpression`` attribute.
+From CollectiveAccess Version 1.5, you can skip records selected by unit tags using the ``skipIfExpression`` attribute.
 It takes an :ref:`Expression <expressions>` as parameter.
 Note that the ``skipIfExpression`` attribute is evaluated on record level, so while you can use it if your ``relativeTo`` spec is a container or an attribute, it doesn't really make sense to do so.
 Below is a simple example that would skip all entities where the ``idno`` had the sequence ``test`` in it.

 .. code-block:: xml